oDevBR/oDevBR/README.md

 ---

-I am a software engineer passionate about frontend and all the ecosystem around it!
-I am always looking to learn and improve my skills through things like reading, podcasts, a good practice, online courses and events.
-I love how challenging every day is, giving me the possibility to grow fast as a person.
+I'm a senior software engineer with more than eight years of professional experience.

+I have experience with full life cycle development but I see myself as a T-Shaped professional because I've been focused deep on frontend development acquiring React proficiency with a solid understanding of Javascript.

+I love being able to use the best of technology to help people's lives.

 * 🌍  I'm based in Brazil
 * ✉️  You can contact me at [joao.aquino.dev@gmail.com](mailto:joao.aquino.dev@gmail.com)